Mandarine.TS

 Mandarine Query Language (MQL) is a sub-module of Mandarine's repositories.
 Although, MQL is considered an autonomous submodule.

-Understanding of Mandarine's ORM concepts is required for this article
+Understanding of is required for this article

 Main

 Mandarine Query Language (MQL) serves as a helper to write queries.
 The main objective of MQL is to avoid the writing of SQL queries in your application's layer, and keep everything in a programatic environment.
-This is because, Mandarine.TS aims to respect SOLID principles & follow MVC patterns as well as making your code as simple and readable as possible.
+This is because, Mandarine.TS aims to respect principles & follow MVC patterns as well as making your code as simple and readable as possible.

-Note that MQL is written inside repositories
+Note that MQL is written inside

 The lexical processor